luismiguelcasadodiaz/splunk/02_working_with_time.md

     ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/c48a61e8-63cb-4e44-9b7e-acc612cf284b)
     ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/06bfc863-f795-44a7-a68c-60e68781dd02)

- - Advanced: we can express time unit abbreviations which allows us to be even more specific about our time.
+ - Advanced: we can express **time unit abbreviations** which allows us to be even more specific about our time.
   ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/15c3dcd7-dbc9-49a0-a068-05197a4b7f24)
-Please not the absolute times below field texts
+Please note the absolute times below the field texts
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/6576e2e6-6c76-4fdb-9b0a-c83c06b2c5cd)

-### Time Unit Abbreviations
+## Time modifiers

    Time unit abbreviations can also be used within the `earliest` and `latest` time modifiers in our search to override the TimeRange Picker settings.
    Syntax starts with `plus +` or `minus -` to look forward or back in time.
 Continues with a number (1 is implicit) and a specific time unit, and we can round down to a specific time unit using  `@` symbol